Nikola Pašić Square: History

 In the 1970s, city administration decided to remodel the square and make it more pedestrian friendly.
 Various ideas were given, including the creation of a hillock.
 Still, nothing has been done until the 1980s.
 On the initiative of Đoko Vještica, famous Belgrade radio host, the greenery was planted on the square, including the plane trees.
 The square was re-paved with the six-squared concrete slabs and the fountain was remodeled in 1987, too.

 Subsequently, in the early 1990s, it was one of the Belgrade's first toponyms to change its name with the ending of the era of Socialist Yugoslavia.
 It was renamed from the Marx and Engels Square to the Nikola Pašić Square in 1992.
 A monument to Nikola Pašić was erected in 1998.
 When the statue was to be erected, ideas of bringing back the earth to the square in order to create an artificial hillock as a pedestal for the monument reappeared, but were again ultimately abandoned.

 In 2015, city organized design competition for three central squares, Republic Square, Terazije and Nikola Pašić Square.
 Design by Zorica Savičić and Zoran Dmitrović was selected.
 In 2017, city government announced reconstruction of the square which would include the demolition of the fountain and construction of a new, smaller one.
 In August 2020 city confirmed that the works may start in 2021.
 The design, especially the handling of its central piece, the fountain, met with negative public reactions so the city confirmed that the fountain will remain the same.
-City then announced that the fountain will be redesigned, but it will remain a classical fountain, though by August 2022 it became evident that reconstruction will not start before 2023.
+City then announced that the fountain will be redesigned, but it will remain a classical fountain, though by August 2022 it became evident that reconstruction will not start before 2023, later rescheduled for the end of summer of 2023.
+The architects continued to insist on reduction of the fountain, and also asked for the Pašić's monument to be repositioned.

 This project also included reconstruction of the area in front of the assembly building.
 The "lavish fountain" was planned for the plateau along the boulevard, while the cars should move underground, as the idea of an underground garage in the Vlajkovićeva Street was revived.
 Start was planned for 2016.
 Instead, only re-paving of the plateau began in October 2021, and was to be finished by February 2022, but the renovation dragged on.
 Public debate on arranging the area continued, with some supporting the present, open for all status, while other suggested former solution by Nikolay Krasnov, which included avenue, decorative iron fence, gates and sentry boxes.
 This appearance was dismantled in the mid-20th century.

+City continued to push the reconstruction of the square, officially searching for the contractor in October 2023.
+Total projection of the cost was raised to 854 million dinars (7,2 million) in the span of three years.